BIMIB-DISCo/VERSO/README.md

 VERSO outputs: (i) a phylogenetic model where each leaf correspond to a sample, whereas internal nodes correspond to accumulating clonal variants (in Newick format), (ii) the corrected clonal genotype of each sample.

-VERSO is provided as an R open source tool xxx
+VERSO is provided as an R open source tool.

 # VERSO STEP #2: characterization of intra-host genomic diversity
 In the second step, VERSO takes into account the variant frequency profiles of groups of samples with the same clonal genotype (identified via VERSO STEP #1), in order to characterize their intra-host genomic diversity and visualize it on a low-dimensional space.